iankduffy/react-developer-assessment/notes.md

 - Task doesn't current boot on Node 18 which casued issues originally to start up.
 - React Routers has changed with every version so developers might struggle with this (I done nextjs for 5 years so not needed it).
-- Offered variantious of designs to build this task would help.
+- Offered variantious of designs / wireframes to build this task would help.
 - Really enjoyed the task as it was unique and let me learned new stuff - however did become big task.